chnoblouch/banjo-lang/README.md

 - CMake
 - Python 3
-- A C++ compiler (I've tested MSVC, Clang on Windows and Linux, GCC, and AppleClang)
+- A C++ compiler (I've tested MSVC, Clang on Windows and Linux, GCC, and Apple Clang)

 ### Build Commands